 Here are some questions you might want to ask your school or college:

-A My Support Plan (MSP) is a document that is used by school or college for students with SEN. It sets out the help and support you need in school.
+A My Success Plan (MSP) is a document that is used by some school or college for students with SEN. It sets out the help and support you need in school.

-An MSP can be used for anyone who has a number of professionals supporting them and would benefit from support being coordinated.
+An MSP can be used for anyone who has a number of different needs and professionals supporting them and would benefit from support being coordinated.

 The different sections of the MSP can be used and gradually build a fuller picture of the help and support you need.
-Students are asked to complete Part 1 of the MSP, this where you can say what interests you, what you like doing, what support helps you and what doesn’t.
-Part 1 is a really important part of a MSP as you can express your views, feelings and thoughts about your life and what you would like for your future.
+Students are asked to complete the parts of the MSP where you can say what interests you, what you like doing, what support helps you and what doesn’t.
+Your views, feelings and thoughts about your life and what you would like for your future are really important.

-If at a later stage a request for an Educational, Health and Care Needs Assessment is made by the school, the MSP is completed, reviewed and sent to City of York Council’s SEN Team with supporting evidence.
+If at a later stage a request for an Educational, Health and Care Needs Assessment (EHCNA) is made by you, the school or college, the MSP can be sent to City of York Council’s SEN Team as supporting evidence.

-The majority of children with an MSP will not need to move on to a request for a statutory EHC needs assessment.
+The majority of children or young people with an MSP will not need to move on to a request for a statutory EHC needs assessment.

 We can work with you and offer support to suit your needs.
 This may include: